lydell/elm-safe-virtual-dom/README.md

 ### Are the forks drop-in replacements?

 As close to drop-in as they can be.
 The forks don’t change the Elm interface at all (adds no functions, changes no functions, removes no functions, or types).
-All behavior _except two details_ should be equivalent, except less buggy.
+All behavior _except the details below_ should be equivalent, except less buggy.
 [Performance](#performance) should be unchanged.

 The goal was to be 100 % backwards compatible.
 For some people, it is.
-For others, there are two changes that are in “breaking change territory” which can be summarized as: **Elm no longer empties the mount element** and **setters should have getters on custom elements.**
+For others, there are three changes that are in “breaking change territory” which can be summarized as: [Elm no longer empties the mount element](#elm-no-longer-empties-the-mount-element), [properties are diffed against the _real_ DOM](#properties-are-diffed-against-the-real-dom) and [setters should have getters on custom elements](#setters-should-have-getters-on-custom-elements).

 #### Elm no longer empties the mount element